J. Hector St. John de Crèvecœur: Author

 The original edition, published near the end of the American Revolutionary War, was rather selective in the letters that were included, omitting those that were negative or critical.
-Norman A. Plotkin argues "it was intended to serve the English Whig cause by fostering an atmosphere conducive to reconciliation."
-The book excluded all but one of the letters written after the beginning of the war and also earlier ones that were more critical.
+Norman A. Plotkin argues that "it was intended to serve the English Whig cause by fostering an atmosphere conducive to reconciliation."
+The book excluded all but one of the letters that were written after the beginning of the war, as well as earlier ones that were more critical.
 Crèvecœur himself sympathized with the Whig cause.
 His wife's family remained loyal to the Crown and later fled to Nova Scotia.
-With regard to French politics, Crèvecœur was a liberal, a follower of the philosophes, and dedicated his book to Abbé Raynal, who he said "viewed these provinces of North America in their true light, as the asylum of freedom; as the cradle of future nations, and the refuge of distressed Europeans."
+With regard to French politics, Crèvecœur was a liberal and a follower of the philosophes and dedicated his book to Abbé Raynal, who he said "viewed these provinces of North America in their true light, as the asylum of freedom; as the cradle of future nations, and the refuge of distressed Europeans."
 Plotkin notes that "extremists in the American colonies who violated this principle, incurred Crèvecœur's harshest criticism, although the severest of these criticisms were considered unsuitable for publication at the time."

-In 1883 his great-grandson, Robert de Crèvecoeur, published a biography for which he used previously unpublished letters and manuscripts passed down by the family.
+In 1883, his great-grandson, Robert de Crèvecœur, published a biography for which he used previously unpublished letters and manuscripts passed down by the family.
 Although it received little notice in France, its existence came to the attention of W. P. Trent of Columbia University, who in 1904 published a reprint of Letters of an American Farmer.
-In 1916, Crèvecœur's first American biographer, Julia Post Mitchell, who had access to all the manuscripts, was able to make a more balanced assessment, writing that Crèvecoeur addressed "problems in political economy which European governments were trying in vain to solve."
-He was "...illustrating his theories from American conditions," and was not just "...a garruluous apologist of American life."
+In 1916, Crèvecœur's first American biographer, Julia Post Mitchell, who had access to all the manuscripts, made a more balanced assessment and wrote that Crèvecœur addressed "problems in political economy which European governments were trying in vain to solve."
+He was "illustrating his theories from American conditions" and was not just "a garruluous apologist of American life."
 The additional manuscripts were published in 1925.

 Diplomat

 The success of his book in France had led to his being taken up by an influential circle, and he was appointed the French consul for New York, including the areas of New Jersey and Connecticut.
 Crèvecœur returned to New York City as the newly appointed French consul in November 1783.
 Anxious to be reunited with his family, he learned that his farm had been destroyed in an Indian raid, his wife was dead, and his two younger children missing.
-He stayed in the house of his friend William Seton, who, as the last royal public notary for the city and province of New York, had helped to secure his release in 1780 from the British prison in the city.
-Principal of the import-export mercantile firm the William Seton Company, Seton helped Crevecoeur locate his children, who were safe and living with a family in Boston.
-The following spring, he was able to reunite with his children.
-For most of the 1780s, Crèvecœur lived in New York City.
+He stayed in the house of his friend William Seton, who, as the last royal public notary for the City and Province of New York, had helped to secure his release in 1780 from the prison he was kept in.
+Principal of the import-export mercantile firm the William Seton Company, Seton helped Crèvecœur locate his children, who were safe and living with a family in Boston.
+The following spring, Crèvecœur reunited with his children.
+For most of the 1780s, he lived in New York City.